jhollist/yale_r_2018/lessons/2_r_basics.md

 Next thing you might want to do is navigate around your files and directories.
 While you can do this directly from the console, it is going to be better practice to mostly use RStudio projects to manage your folders, working directory etc.  You can also navigate using the Files, etc. pane.

-## Exercise 1.4
-1. Add in a comment line to separate this section.
-It should look something like: `# Exercise 1.4: Objects and Operators`.
-1. Create two objects named `number1` and `number2` and give them the values of 25 and 4, respectively
-2. Create two more objects named `string1` and `string2`, give them any character string that you would like.
-3. Now using `number1`,`number2`, and the power of math create an object called `number3` that equals 100.
-4. Create two more objects whose value is of your choosing
-5. List the objects in your workspace
-6. Remove `string2`
-10. Try to add `string1` and `number1`.
-What happens?

 ## Getting help
 Being able to find help and interpret that help is probably one of the most important skills for learning a new language.
 R is no different.
 Help on functions and packages can be accessed directly from R, can be found on CRAN and other official R resources, searched on Google, found on StackOverflow, or from any number of fantastic online resources.
 I will cover a few of these here.